-Live performances of the bomb were staged at the Tribeca Film Festival, the Berlin Film Festival, the Glastonbury Festival, the Sydney Festival, the National Academy of Sciences, and the Nobel Peace Prize Ceremonies.
+This version premiered at the Tribeca and Berlin Film Festivals and has since been performed at Glastonbury, the Sydney Festival, Øya Festival, the National Academy of Sciences, and the Nobel Peace Prize Ceremonies.

 the bomb